Ticks on cats – identification & treatment

 What do ticks look like?

-Ticks vary in shape, colour and size but they are generally very small until they latch onto a host and start feeding.
-They’re usually brown in colour before they start feeding which changes to a pearly grey once they’re plump, rounded and engorged with their host’s blood.
+Ticks vary in shape, colour, and size – but, generally, they’re very small until they latch onto a host and start feeding.
+They’re usually brown in colour before they start feeding, then change to a pearly grey once they’re plump, rounded, and engorged (full) with their host’s blood.

 An engorged tick in a cat